Sugar Addiction

 Why will power is not the answer

-With this relational approach, and with your understanding that sugar is an emotional bond, meeting needs for comfort, connection, and soothing, you also have a different approach to healing - especially in how you relate to cravings.
+With the understanding that sugar is an attempt to meet our physical, relational, or emotional needs, we have a different approach to healing – especially in how we relate to cravings.

-Our typical approach - once we've recognized that sugar’s a problem - is to try and use control to change.
-You may try to control your cravings, emotions, thoughts, your environment, your diet, your relationships, other people and more – everything in your inner and outer experience that could potentially trigger your desire for sugar.
+When we feel overwhelmed and our behavior feels out of control, we often try to gain control.
+We try to implement structure or use will power to change.
+We may try to control our cravings, emotions, thoughts, environment, diet, relationships, meal times, and more – everything in our inner and outer experience that could potentially trigger a desire for sugar.

-When this doesn’t work, you may simply try harder.
+When this doesn’t work, we often try harder.

-To learn more about understanding the pain that drives addiction - and why will power is not the answer - watch this video by addiction expert Dr. Gabor Maté.
+To learn more about understanding the pain that drives our compulsive habits – and why will power is not the answer – watch this video by addiction expert Dr. Gabor Maté.

 Sugar cravings are opportunities to connect

-Rather than fearing cravings, or feeling as if you should control them, I invite you to open to them.
-Imagine them as a small child, asking for a kind, caring attention.
-Often, what makes cravings so intense is our resistance to feeling them.
-This resistance arises as shame and self blame - feelings of guilt that the cravings arise at all.
+Rather than fearing cravings, or feeling as if we should control them, we gently, second by second, begin to open to them.
+You can imagine them as a small child, asking for a kind, caring attention.
+Often, what intensifies cravings is our attempt to push them away, to numb their presence.
+Sometimes we feel shame and self blame – guilty that cravings are arising in the first place.
+This is especially true if we’re conscientious or sensitive: we may think that we ‘should be over our cravings already.’

 What to do when you're craving sugar

-- Use the Damage Control Tool - If your cravings are at a level 10 intensity, try the Damage Control tool from EBT, Emotional Brain Training.
+- Use the Damage Control Tool – This is my favorite tool to use when cravings are really intense, say at a level 8, 9 or 10 on a scale of 1-10.
+This tool is from EBT, Emotional Brain Training.

 - "Rock your cravings to sleep" - When you rock a baby, you're soothing and holding the infant when it's in a distressed state.
 Your comfort and warm presence soothes the baby, bringing its nervous system to rest.
 When you rock your cravings, you're doing the same thing - it's an emotional practice of “holding” or containing your emotions with a warm, attuned, compassionate presence.
 This containing allows them to be witnessed, to be felt, and then to drain and move.
 Learn how to do this practice here.